Radiography Admission Guidelines

 is also available at CCRI – HEAL 0200).

 Please note: Requirements are subject to change.

-If more specific information is needed, contact Sharon Perkins, Radiography Program
+- If more specific information is needed, contact Pat Lucas, Radiography Program Director,

 XRAY Program Admission Criteria Point System

 The performance-based acceptance process is based on the performance indicators identified

 for the Radiography Program.
 A point system, based on the admissions guidelines, has